MicrosoftDocs/win32/desktop-src/direct3d9/vertexduplicationindices.md

 ---
-description: This template is instantiated on a per-mesh basis, holding information about which vertices in the mesh are duplicates of each other. ms.assetid: 43417389-69c1-4af6-92c2-75b621f9c165
+description: VertexDuplicationIndices - This template is instantiated on a per-mesh basis, holding information about which vertices in the mesh are duplicates of each other. ms.assetid: 43417389-69c1-4af6-92c2-75b621f9c165
 title: VertexDuplicationIndices
 ms.topic: reference